App-vNext/Polly/README.md

 // Build the service provider
 var serviceProvider = services.BuildServiceProvider();

-// Retrieve ResiliencePipelineProvider that caches and dynamically creates the resilience pipelines var pipelineProvider = serviceProvider.GetRequiredService<ResiliencePipelineProvider<string>>();
+// Retrieve a ResiliencePipelineProvider that dynamically creates and caches the resilience pipelines var pipelineProvider = serviceProvider.GetRequiredService<ResiliencePipelineProvider<string>>();

-// Retrieve resilience pipeline using the name it was registered with ResiliencePipeline pipeline = pipelineProvider.GetPipeline("my-pipeline");
+// Retrieve your resilience pipeline using the name it was registered with ResiliencePipeline pipeline = pipelineProvider.GetPipeline("my-pipeline");

 // Execute the pipeline